 Reducing Workplace Stress Requires a Toolkit, Not a Quick Fix

 The bad news is that no one-off solution exists.
 For example, while the productivity and cost benefits of employee health programs are clear, their effectiveness at specifically reducing workplace stress in isolation is not easily proven.
 After all, an employee wellness program in itself cannot counter stress caused by an unreasonable workload or toxic leadership.
-In these cases, the added expectation of participating in workplace wellness activities on top of an already overwhelming workload can aggravate an employee’s stress.
+In these cases, the added expectation of participating in workplace wellness activities on top of an already stressful job can aggravate an employee’s feelings of stress.

 While there is no magic cure for workplace stress, there are many tools that you can enforce in your goal of creating a healthy, optimized workforce.
 Your ideal toolkit would depend on your company’s unique stressors and structure.
 However, based on our research, we recommend starting with these four elements:

 The need for affirmation is a quality shared by all humans, and positive feedback has proven to increase self-efficiency and performance.

 A study by SHRM and Globoforce established that introducing employee recognition programs is effective at creating a positive company culture and boosting happiness.
 Happiness, in turn, reduces stress.

 There are many solutions related to recognition on the market, but lucky for you we’ve already identified the top employee rewards and recognition programs to consider for your company.

 Employee health programs encourage workers to develop and maintain healthy habits while also creating a culture of wellbeing.
 Corporate wellness efforts have been proven to decrease absenteeism, increase productivity and reduce healthcare costs to the company.